JOAQUINESTEVEZ/YouTubeVideoController/Readme.md

 4. Enjoy hands-free YouTube control!

-5. Press 'q' when you want to finish the program
+5. 🚪Press 'q' when you want to finish the program